 Name Moorpark-Pardee 230 kV No. 4 Circuit Project Brief Description The project was submitted by SCE and involves stringing a fourth Moorpark-Pardee 230 kV circuit, approximately 26 miles long, on existing structures along with associated substation work at Moorpark and Pardee Substations.
-SCE anticipates the project will not be subject to a Certificate of Public Convenience and Necessity (CPCN). Туре Reliability Objectives The project is proposed to address the projected local capacity deficiency in the Moorpark local capacity sub-area due to the announced and expected retirement of more than 2000 MW of gasfired, mostly once-through-cooled (OTC), local generation.
+SCE anticipates the project will not be subject to a Certificate of Public Convenience and Necessity (CPCN). Туре Reliability Objectives The project is proposed to address the projected local capacity deficiency in the Moorpark local capacity sub-area due to the announced and expected retirement of more than 2000 MW of gas- fired, mostly once-through-cooled (OTC), local generation.
 Based on the current load forecast, the project will offset the need for approximately 232 MW (NQC) of 318 MW (NQC) of incremental local capacity in the Moorpark sub-area potentially resulting in hundered of millions in savings.
 Approximately 86 MW of local capacity need will remain in the Santa Clara sub-area assuming the 43 year old Ellwood Generating Station (54 MW) will be retired.
-Project Need Date 31/12/2020 Expected Inservice Date 31/12/2020 Interim Solution Since the expected in service date meets the need date, interim solutions are not needed.
+Project Need Date 31/12/2020 Expected In- service Date 31/12/2020 Interim Solution Since the expected in service date meets the need date, interim solutions are not needed.
 Project Cost Approximately \$45 million Alternatives Considered but Rejected The following alternatives were considered: 1) Procuring incremental resources This alternative involves procuring approximately 232 MW of incremental local capacity comprised of some combination of preferred resources, storage and renewables based on the results of an RFO.
 Compared to the proposed project: SCE estimates, based on its previous experience, the net cost of this alternative will be \$850 million-\$1 billion higher.
 The estimate takes into account the benefits (in dollars) of the resources (e.g., energy value, capacity value, etc.).
 Due to the highly aggressive schedule, this alternative may require delaying the OTC compliance date for one Ormond Beach unit until the incremental resources are in place The alternative will not be adequate if additional local generation retires, forecast load increases or the area exeriences higher than forecast load.

-- The alternative increases operational complexity due to the variability, run-time limitation and charging needs associated with a local capacity mix comprised of preferred resources, storage and renewables - The alternative yields poorer resiliency proformance for the critical LCR N-1/N-2 contingency due to thermal overloading on the Pardee-Santa Clara 230 kV line but better resiliency performance for other more extreme transmission contingencies such as common corridor outages of all Pardee-Moorepark 230 kV lines or loss of the Pardee Substation due to such events as wildfires, earth quakes, etc. - 2) Installing a dynamic reactive power device This alternative involves adding more than 240 MVar of dynamic reactive support.
-Compared to the proposed project: - The cost of the reactive power device is expected to be at least \$30 million higher. - The alternative will not be adequate if additional local generation retires, forecast load increases or the area exeriences higher than forecast load. - The alternative yields poorer resiliency proformance for the critical LCR N-1/N-2 contingency due to thermal overloading on the Pardee-Santa Clara 230 kV line
+varia a loc and • The LCR Pard for o comi alternative increases operational complexity due to the ability, run-time limitation and charging needs associated with cal capacity mix comprised of preferred resources, storage renewables alternative yields poorer resiliency proformance for the critical N-1/N-2 contingency due to thermal overloading on the lee-Santa Clara 230 kV line but better resiliency performance ther more extreme transmission contingencies such as mon corridor outages of all Pardee-Moorepark 230 kV lines or of the Pardee Substation due to such events as wildfires, Installing This alterreactives The \$30 million The retires, for forecast The LCR N-1 n quakes, etc. a dynamic reactive power device rnative involves adding more than 240 MVar of dynamic support.
+Compared to the proposed project: cost of the reactive power device is expected to be at least on higher. alternative will not be adequate if additional local generation precast load increases or the area exeriences higher than load. alternative yields poorer resiliency proformance for the critical /N-2 contingency due to thermal overloading on the Pardee- ara 230 kV line